 The functional currency is the currency of the primary economic environment in which an entity's operations are conducted.
 The functional currency of Bicycle Therapeutics plc and Bicycle Therapeutics Inc. is the United States dollar.
-The functional currency of its wholly owned non-U.S. subsidiaries, BicycleTx Limited and BicycleRD Limited, is the British Pound Sterling and the consolidated financial statements are presented in United States dollars, USD.
+The functional currency of its wholly owned non-U.S. subsidiaries, BicycleTx Limited and BicycleRD Limited, is the British Pound Sterling and the condensed consolidated financial statements are presented in United States Dollars, USD.
 The functional currency of the Company's subsidiaries is the same as the local currency.

 Monetary assets and liabilities denominated in currencies other than the functional currency are remeasured into the functional currency at rates of exchange prevailing at the balance sheet dates.
 Non-monetary assets and liabilities denominated in foreign currencies are remeasured into the functional currency at the exchange rates prevailing at the date of the transaction.
 Exchange gains or losses arising from foreign currency transactions are included in the determination of net loss for the respective periods.
-Adjustments that arise from exchange rate changes on transactions denominated in a currency other than the local currency are included in general and administrative expense in the consolidated statements of operations and comprehensive loss as incurred.
-We recorded foreign exchange gains of \$0.7 million and \$0.4 million during the three months ended June 30, 2019 and 2018, respectively, and foreign exchange gains of \$0.4 million and \$0.2 million for the six months ended June 30, 2019 and 2018, respectively.
+Adjustments that arise from exchange rate changes on transactions denominated in a currency other than the local currency are included in general and administrative expense in the condensed consolidated statements of operations and comprehensive loss as incurred.
+We recorded a foreign exchange gain of \$1.3 million and a foreign exchange loss of \$0.3 million during the three months ended March 31, 2020 and 2019, respectively.

-For financial reporting purposes, our consolidated financial statements have been translated into U.S. dollars.
+For financial reporting purposes, our condensed consolidated financial statements have been translated into U.S. dollars.
 We translate the assets and liabilities of BicycleTx Limited and BicycleRD Limited into USD at the exchange rate in effect on the balance sheet date.
 Revenues and expenses are translated at the average exchange rate in effect during the period and shareholders' equity (deficit) amounts are translated based on historical exchange rates as of the date of each transaction.
-Translation adjustments are not included in determining net loss but are included in our foreign exchange adjustment included in the consolidated statements of convertible preferred shares and shareholders' equity (deficit) as a component of accumulated other comprehensive income (loss).
+Translation adjustments are not included in determining net loss but are included in our foreign exchange adjustment included in the condensed consolidated statements of convertible preferred shares and shareholders' equity (deficit) as a component of accumulated other comprehensive income (loss).